 For information about upgrading or downgrading a MySQL Cluster between release versions, see Section 18.2.8, “Upgrading and Downgrading MySQL Cluster NDB 7.3”.

 This section covers hardware and software requirements; networking issues; installation of MySQL Cluster; basic configuration issues; starting, stopping, and restarting the cluster; loading of a sample database; and performing queries.

-MySQL Cluster NDB 7.3 provides a MySQL Cluster Auto-Installer, a web-based graphical installer, as part of the MySQL Cluster distribution.
+MySQL Cluster NDB 7.3 and later provides a MySQL Cluster Auto-Installer, a web-based graphical installer, as part of the MySQL Cluster distribution.
 The Auto-Installer can be used to perform basic installation and setup of a MySQL Cluster on one (for testing) or more host computers.
 See Section 18.2.1, “The MySQL Cluster Auto-Installer”, for more information.

 Assumptions.
 The following sections make a number of assumptions regarding the cluster's physical and network configuration.
 These assumptions are discussed in the next few paragraphs.

 |SQL node (mysqld)||192.168.0.20|

 This may be made clearer by the following diagram:

 In the interest of simplicity (and reliability), this